 Anesthesiologists at EvergreenHealth are physicians dedicated to providing the most advanced, patient focused, safe anesthesia care available.

 All of our physicians are licensed by the state of Washington, American Board of Anesthesiology Certified and are available 24/7.
-Additionally, we provided subspecialty anesthesia care for cardiac, pediatric, obstetric, neurosurgery and pain management.
+Additionally, we provide subspecialty anesthesia care for cardiac, pediatric, obstetric, neurosurgery and pain management.

 Throughout surgery, your anesthesiologist will be by your side constantly monitoring physiological changes that can occur.
 This vigilance will allow immediate intervention to provide the safest possible anesthesia care available.